matteo65/mzHash32/README.md

 Currently C and Java versions are available.

 ## Conclusion
-MzHash demonstrates to have an excellet quality of the dispersion, close to an ideal Universal Hash Function.
+MzHash32 demonstrates to have an excellet quality of the dispersion, close to an ideal Universal Hash Function.
 It is simple, portable and produces same results in all platform (x86 and x64).
 On the other hand it is slower than XX and Murmur3.
-If the goal is the quality of the dispersion and have the same result on x86 and x64 platforms, mzHash is certainly the algorithm to choose!
+If the goal is the quality of the dispersion and have the same result on x86 and x64 platforms, mzHash32 is certainly the function to choose!